x

 In this guide, we will explore the rise of redundancy, your rights concerning compulsory and voluntary redundancy, and the steps you can take if you are made redundant.
 We will also explore what you can do if you need to take legal action, and how our lawyers at Giambrone and Partners can help.

-Click on the links below to jump to that section:
+Click on the links below to each section:

 Discover why the number of people being made redundant is rising